introduction-to-python-2021-1/PythonFinalTask/README.md

-  --date DATE        Print cached news for specified date --to-pdf TO_PDF    Converts news to PDF format --to-html TO_HTML  Converts news to HTML format
+  --date DATE        Print cached news for specified date --to-pdf TO_PDF    Converts news to PDF format --to-html TO_HTML  Converts news to HTML format --colorize         Print the result of the utility in colorized mode
 ```

 ## Expected arguments values